dani-37/streamlit_custom_components/README.md

 python -m twine upload --repository pypi dist/*
 ```

-When publishing new versions of our component, we must update the version number in the <code>setup.py</code> file.
+When publishing new versions of your component, update the version number in the <code>setup.py</code> file.